vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 .. warning::

-    The next 3 steps will permanently delete your Server Sandbox content.
+    The next 3 steps will permanently delete your local Server's content.
 If you wish to keep this content, copy %AppData%/Local/Vircadia/assignment-client to another location on your computer before proceeding.
 Repeat for %AppData%/Roaming/Vircadia/assignment-client.

 4. Browse to your local %AppData% folder (usually ``C:/Users/<your_username>/AppData/Local``).
 If you do not see the folder, make sure you can view hidden folders.
 In File Explorer, click View and make sure "Hidden Items" is checked.
 Delete all folders related to Vircadia.
 5. Browse to your roaming %AppData% folder (usually ``C:/Users/<your_username>/AppData/Roaming``).
 Delete all folders related to Vircadia.
 6. Re-install Vircadia using the steps above.
-To restore your Server Sandbox content, copy the ``assignment-client`` folders you previously saved back into to their respective locations.
+To restore your local Server's content, copy the ``assignment-client`` folders you previously saved back into to their respective locations.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Mac Clean Install